-At this school, he was going to learn several skills: swim, fetch objects, when to bite, when to bark, how and how long to wag his tail, how to salivate, how to eat, etc.
+At this school, he would learn several skills: swimming, fetching objects, when to bite, when to bark, how long to wag his tail, how to salivate, how to eat, etc.

-Fido had to make an extra effort to train at the same level as the other puppies.
+Fido had to try to train at the same level as the other puppies.
 What many didn’t know was that Fido wasn’t getting enough food.
 Portions were calculated based on the breed of each puppy.
 It’s just that what Fido was getting wasn’t enough for HIM.
-He always felt hungry, but whenever he dared to eat anything other than what he was offered, he was punished with contemptuous and scornful looks from his colleagues and with condescending looks and barking from teachers.
+He always felt hungry, but whenever he dared to eat anything other than what he was offered, he was punished with contemptuous and scornful looks from his colleagues, condescending looks, and barking from teachers.

-Less than two weeks after the school start, it seemed that the school’s new students had already managed to find their future areas of success: Atlantis was good at swimming, Aristocrat had a very straight walk, Beauty was admired for his moves, Blossom always had a questioning look and soon became known as the most curious dog, Buffy was the cat hunter, Columbus found the cracks in the fences in record time, Athlete had impressive running speed, Consuela was a very good and prompt listener, while Cookie wagged his tail faster than a helicopter!
-Fido, however, nothing.
+Less than two weeks after the school started, it seemed that the school’s new students had already managed to find their future areas of success: Atlantis was good at swimming, Aristocrat had a very straight walk, Beauty was admired for his moves, Blossom always had a questioning look and soon became known as the most curious dog, Buffy was the cat hunter, Columbus found the cracks in the fences in record time, Athlete had impressive running speed, Consuela was an excellent and prompt listener, while Cookie wagged his tail faster than a helicopter!
+Fido, however, did nothing.
 Fido didn’t make a brilliant figure or excel at any activity.
 Sometimes he wondered what he would do after he finished school.
-People usually want a puppy that is very good at something, to prove its usefulness, otherwise, no one would take it.
+People usually want a puppy that is very good at something to prove its usefulness.
+Otherwise, no one would take it.

-One of those training days, however, was stuck in Fido’s mind: it was the day he learned how to wag his tail.
+However, one of those training days was stuck in Fido’s mind: it was the day he learned how to wag his tail.
 The teachers didn’t understand why Fido was wagging his tail so slowly.
 He had to wag his tail fast to show that he was happy.
 Fido, however, even if he couldn’t manage to wag it fast, was wagging it constantly, at the same pace, which was especially difficult for the other puppies and even for some of the teachers.
-The chief instructor called Fido to his management cage and asked him:
+Finally, the chief instructor called Fido to his management cage and asked him:

 “I don’t understand what you’re saying.
 And my name is Fido”.